GLOBAL MARKETS-U.S. debt deal hopes steady stocks; short-dated bills pressured

 November and throughout December spiked on Friday, as banks and

-Pimco shy away from holding debt that is at any risk of delayed
+investors shy away from holding debt that is at any risk of

 "We need the weekend with a minimum of drama before people